gloceansh/dotfiles/README.md

 ### Color Scheme

 The main color scheme of my setup is [Rosé Pine](https://rosepinetheme.com/), a minimal yet elegant theme that is easy on the eyes.
+I have included matching wallpapers in the `assets/` directory.

 <img src="https://github.com/user-attachments/assets/72adc1ee-21c0-4102-afd8-c52f34ff54ba" alt="Rose Pine" width="600px">